 In Genji’s Time

-Following Harmonic Convergence, the Air Nation welcomed new airbenders from around the world.
-The new airbenders brought their own customs and culture with them, diversifying the airbender way of life.
-Most new airbenders adopted Air Nomad traditions, choosing to refrain from eating meat, wear traditional attire, and shave their heads.
-However, these customs were not required or strictly enforced.
-While modern airbenders utilize new technologies like radio and television, the nation still strives to honor the non-materialistic ideals of their ancestors and balance their use of technology with periods of complete severance from the outside world.
+Following the Harmonic Convergence, the Air Nation welcomed new airbenders from around the world.
+The new airbenders brought their own customs and culture, diversifying the Air Nomad way of life.
+Most new airbenders adopted Air Nomad traditions, choosing to not eat meat, wear traditional attire, and shave their heads.
+However, these customs are not required or enforced.
+While modern airbenders use new technologies like radio and television, the nation still strives to honor the non-materialistic ideals of their ancestors and balance their use of technology with periods of detachment from the outside world.

-The Air Nation still receives wartime reparations from the Fire Nation, it was granted control over traditional Air Nomad territory by Fire Lord Zuko and Fire Lord Izumi, and its people have a protected status under United Republic and Fire Nation laws.
-After the Spirit Portal and its surrounding land was given to the Air Nation, some resentment began to rise over the “special treatment” of airbenders.
-In particular, the new generation of Fire Nation politicians debate over the continuation of reparations.
+The Air Nation receives wartime reparations from the Fire Nation after the Hundred Year War.
+The Air Nation was also given back control over traditional Air Nomad territory by Fire Lord Zuko and Fire Lord Izumi.
+Under United Republic and Fire Nation laws, the Air Nomads are a protected people.
+After control of the Spirit Portal and its surrounding land was given to the Air Nation, resentment began to rise over the “special treatment” of airbenders.
+In particular, the new generation of Fire Nation politicians debates about continuing to pay for wartime crimes.

-With many potential threats to their lifestyle, the airbenders themselves argue over the best means of protecting themselves.
-Despite these looming obstacles, the Air Nation continues to thrive and do good around the world.
+With many issues threatening their lifestyle, the airbenders debate how they can protect themselves.
+Despite these difficulties, the Air Nation continues to grow and do good around the world.

 (Written by Macky)